19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Geometry.md

 ## Gridded

 *Optional*
-Like measurement, except you play on a square grid (usually 1 inch to 5 foot squares in game).
+Like measurement, except you play on a square grid, usually 1 inch to 5 foot squares in game.

 ## Abstract